hemanth-kotagiri/breast_cancer_detection/README.md

-### Machine learning and Deep learning models to detect potential Breast Cancer
+### Machine learning and Deep learning models to detect Breast Cancer